Learn Everything You Need to Know About These Common Firewood Terms!

 Split firewood is cut into multiple pieces from a log.
 Firewood producers often cut slit wood into half, third or quarter pieces.

-One of the benefits of split wood is it dries faster than whole wood.
+One benefit of split wood is that it dries faster than whole wood.
 The wood also produces more heat and is easier to light.
 For these reasons, we at Lumberjacks always split our wood before kiln-drying it.

 What is Standard Cut Firewood?